Augustin Cupșa

-Augustin Cupșa (born 1980, in Craiova, Romania) is Romanian writer and screenwriter.
+Augustin Cupșa (born 1980, in Craiova, Romania) is a Romanian writer and screenwriter.
 He initially obtained his diploma as a psychiatrist and practiced for some years in Bucharest and Paris.
 His first novel, Perforatorii, published in 2006, won him the Opera Prima prize awarded by the Writers Union of Romania at the National Union of Romanian Patronage Gala and the presence at Jeux de la Francophonie 2009, section Littérature, in Beirut, representing Romania.

 Work

-In 2013 he was a writer in residence at International House of Authors in Graz, Austria.
+In 2013, he was a writer in residence at International House of Authors in Graz, Austria.